kudobuilder/kudo.dev/content/docs/developing-operators.md

 ## Getting Started
 In this section we’ll start by developing your first operator and we’ll follow up with in-depth explanation of the underlying concepts.

+A package bundles all files needed to describe an operator.
 The overall structure of a package looks following:
 ```bash
 .
 ├── operator.yaml